fbpx

 If you are staying outside Rotorua (like we did), you’ll want to park on the street right outside The Gathering Place.

-The presentation sets the scene for how the Maori arrived in New Zealand and a bit of their mythology.
+The presentation shows how the Maori arrived in New Zealand and a bit of their mythology.

 Bus Ride to the Tamaki Maori Village